 The combination of the core capabilities of VMware Cloud DR plus the additional features of VMware Ransomware Recovery solution provide the ideal set of tools and environment to provide that last line of defense against ransomware – an effective recovery.

 Before covering the details of the Ransomware Recovery solution, let’s review some of the key differences between a ransomware recovery and a more traditional site disaster recovery.
-Many of the differences are outlined in the documentation and other sources, but a simple synopsis is worth including here:
+Many of the differences are outlined in the and other , but a simple synopsis is worth including here:

 - The production site is still available but the content (applications and VMs) have been compromised – the goal is to get the production site operational

 - Finding and validating the best recovery point(s) typically involves an iterative and piecemeal workflow as opposed to a more linear runbook style of recovery and bringing order to a more complicated process is essential

 - Performing recovery tasks quickly and in a controlled environment is critical to minimize the overall recovery time and reduce the risk of reinfection of the applications being handled